sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 The India–France articulation sharpened this trajectory by explicitly advocating resource democratisation, open and reusable models, and development-oriented AI cooperation.
 The centre of gravity moved from catastrophic frontier risk to distributive access and economic enablement.

-This progression suggests that international AI governance is transitioning from a security-dominated paradigm toward a development-oriented governance model—one that prioritises access, infrastructure and capacity-building alongside safety considerations.
+This progression suggested that international AI governance is transitioning from a security-dominated paradigm toward a development-oriented governance model—one that prioritises access, infrastructure and capacity-building alongside safety considerations.

 ## Key Attendees